fiberplane/mcp-lite/packages/core/README.md

 ### Scaling playbook

 - **Local prototyping:** run the transport with no adapters.
 Every request is stateless and there is nothing to clean up.
-- **Single server:** add `InMemorySessionAdapter` (and optionally `InMemoryClientRequestAdapter`) to keep progress events and elicitations alive across multiple requests from the same client.
+- **Single server:** add `InMemorySessionAdapter` (and optionally `InMemoryClientRequestAdapter`) so progress notifications and elicitations can span multiple requests from the same client.
-- **Distributed or serverless:** implement the adapter interfaces against Redis, KV, Durable Objects, or queues.
-See the Cloudflare Workers example for a working KV-backed adapter.
+- **Distributed or serverless:** implement the adapters against shared infrastructure (Redis, SQL, message queues, Durable Objects, etc.).
+See the Cloudflare Workers example for a KV-backed implementation.

 ### Deployment Patterns